Andrew-EKrause/Perfect-Skip-List/README.md

 6. In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Pefect-Skip-List-master" folder.
 (If you are unsure of command line commands, see the resources provided bellow.)<br/>
    -Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html<br/>
    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
-7. Inside the "Pefect-Skip-List-master" folder on your terminal, navigate into the "src" folder.
-8. Inside of the "src" folder, type the following command: `javac PerfectSkipList.java`.
+7. Inside the "Pefect-Skip-List-master" folder on your terminal, type the following command: `javac PerfectSkipList.java`.
 It is important that you include the "c" at the end of "java" (no spaces).
-9. After typing the command above, type this command: `java PerfectSkipList.java`.
+8. After typing the command above, type this command: `java PerfectSkipList.java`.
 Do NOT include a "c" at the end of "java" in this command.
-10. After running the command in the previous step, output should be printed out on your terminal window.
-The output on your terminal window should consist of a textual representation of the perfect skip list data structure.
+9. After running the command in the previous step, output should be printed out on your terminal window.
+The output on your terminal window should consist of five tests, which were used to ensure that the perfect skip list structure was functioning properly.

 <p>&nbsp;</p>